 Geoff has been active in the local Small And Home Office Association (SAHOA) group, even preparing and delivering testimony to the state legislature on Micro-business issues.
 He has written numerous articles for the SAHOA Voice, the group's newsletter, covering a multitude of computer related topics.

 In the past several years, Geoff has become involved in Civil War reenacting.
 Attending Gettysburg twice convinced him that the Navy side of events is all but lost.
 Since then Geoff has been collecting artifacts, uniform accessories, and creating his talks.
 The recent discovery of the existence of the U.S.S.
 Alligator is sending shock waves through historians of the Civil War.
-Indeed, through the efforts of the Navy and Marine Living History Association, the Alligator has been declare the U.S. Navy's first submarine.
+Indeed, through the efforts of the Navy and Marine Living History Association, the Alligator has been declared the U.S. Navy's first submarine.
 He is also writing a series of books on the life of a Navy officer whose first command is in the Civil War. and transcribing the Official Records of the US Navy in order ease reading and researching of the naval side of the war

 Geoff's presentations to school children are relatively short, but detailed.
 An emphasis on describing an artifact, and allowing students to touch, for instance, half-dimes, reinforces what and how money was handled in earlier times.
 Geoff is constantly amazed by the questions that the children come up with.

 Community involvement for Geoff is a major portion of his spare time.
-Serving on the boards of several groups, and president of the the Norwich Heritage Trust, keeps him active in the affairs of Norwich.
+Having served on the boards of several groups, and president of the the Norwich Heritage Trust, helps keep him active in the affairs of Norwich.
 Under his leadership important landmarks in Norwich are being preserved.

-A recent and ongoing project has Geoff converting audio/visual slide presentations to digital movies for the Norwich Historical Society of which he is on the board and the Communications Director.
+A recent project had Geoff converting audio/visual slide presentations to digital movies for the Norwich Historical Society of which he was on the board and the Communications Director.

 Email inquires to: